Marmikuu/system-idenfitication/hair_dryer_real_data/README.md

 Results and conclusion:

 I've tried different approaches and methods;
-Hammerstein-Wiener, DL nlarx, transfer functions, etc - more description was provided in Matlab LiveScript file - it can be re-run and more information will be available - here's just an overview in a nutshell;
+Hammerstein-Wiener, DL nlarx, transfer functions, etc - more description was provided in Matlab LiveScript file with some code - it can be re-run for more information;
 ![Results](Images/results1_all.png)

-It turns out that the estimated models fit to the validation data at 80%;
+It turns out that the estimated models achieved about 85% fit to the validation data.
+The DL nlarx model and 'simple' transfer function with time delay have achieved the best performance at around 89% fit;